velascoandres/excalibur/README.md

 ```

 ### Create a DTO class for update and create:
-It's important extends from `BaseDTO`, this dto class has id createdAt and updatedAt fields as "must be empty" validator
+It's important extends from `BaseDTO`, this dto class has id, createdAt and updatedAt fields as "must be empty" validator

 ```typescript
 import {BaseDTO} from '@pimba/excalibur/lib';